Gaming Enquiries - Answers|

 As a member of staff you must do your best to ensure that they stop gambling and leave the gambling area or premises, depending on their exclusion arrangements.
 If the person will not leave despite your efforts to persuade them, you must not use physical force to remove them.
 In the event that physical force is the only way that the person will leave, contact Tasmania Police for assistance.

-Always contact us to let us know about the incident.
+contact us to let us know about the incident.
 We will need to know the name of the excluded person, the venue where the incident occurred and the date of the incident.
-We will then remind the excluded person of their responsibilities.

 The exclusions database is part of the Tasmanian Gambling Exclusion Scheme.
 The database allows venue operators, counsellors and Liquor and Gaming Branch staff to access information about people who have excluded themselves from gambling.